 Specifies the name for the Windows NT authentication domain controller.

-argument represents the hostname (no more than 15 characters) of the NT Primary Domain Controller for this server (for example, PDC01).
+The string argument represents the hostname (no more than 15 characters) of the NT Primary Domain Controller for this server (for example, PDC01).
 You must enter a name, and it must be the correct hostname for the server whose IP address you added in the Authentication Server Address field.
 If the name is incorrect, authentication fails.

 The following example shows how to add a Windows NT domain server to the NTAuth server group: